Skip to content

 Argument Description Required

-[ENVIRONMENT] Environment name (e.g., staging, development) No (defaults to production)
+ENVIRONMENT Environment name (e.g., staging, development) No (defaults to production)

-Flag Description Default
+Option Description Default

--y, --yes Skip confirmation prompt -
+--yes Skip confirmation prompt -

--o, --output <file> Write deployment URL to file -
+--output <file> Write deployment URL to file -

 Examples